Zhredder/GeoImageExplorer/README.md

 ### Feedback

 I am always looking to improve.
 If you have any constructive criticism or feedback for this project, then I would love to hear it!
+Feel free to open an issue or contact me directly through my website or through Github.

 ### Acknowledgements